Dragan-Manevski/Support-Vector-Machines-Iris_Flower/README.md

       - 6.7.2 Create the GridSearchCV model (Re-create the Support Vector Machines model)
       - 6.7.3 Train / fit the GridSearchCV model (Re-train / Re-fit the Support Vector Machines model)
       - 6.7.4 Predictions from the GridSearchCV model (Re-predictions from the Support Vector Machines model) on Testing data
-      - 6.7.5 Evaluate the GridSearchCV model (Re-evaluate the Support Vector Machines) on Testing data
+      - 6.7.5 Evaluate the GridSearchCV model (Re-evaluate the Support Vector Machines model) on Testing data
         - 1. Classification report
         - 2. Confusion matrix